Interventions

 Progress Reports

 These visits will be completed at the end of your dog’s plan of care (every 6-8 weeks on average) to determine progress and alter the plan of care as needed.
-These appointments will last between 1 - 1.5 hours.
+These appointments will take approximately 60 minutes.
 Progress reports will be sent to your referring veterinarian.